Lower limb disorders/ problems

 Blood Clots – A blood clot is most often diagnosed by ultrasound.
 This is a non-invasive test, however if results are not definitive, the venography (an invasive test using contrast dye) or MRI may be used.

-Varicose Veins – Diagnosis can be done through your doctor.
+Varicose Veins – These can be diagnosed by your doctor.
 An examination of your legs will be carried out while sitting or standing.
 Questions may be asked about any pain or symptoms you’re experiencing.

 Muscle cramp – If you are prone to muscle cramps, then you should drink more water.
 A gentle stretch or massage to the area where your muscle has tensed up may help.
 Stretching your legs before exercise is also a great way to help prevent muscle cramps.